 The increase in eligible children is partially due to shifting demographics.
-Based upon data from 2014, cities, which are an increasing segment of the state population, have some of the highest eligibility rates, whereas smaller towns have some of the lowest rates.
-These trends correlate with higher rates of SNAP recipients, summer meal program participation, and unemployment.
+Based upon data from 2014, cities, which are a part of the growing segments of the highest rates of eligibility, whereas smaller towns have some of the lowest rates in Connecticut.
+These trends correlate with higher rates of Supplemental Nutrition Assistance Program (SNAP) recipients, participation in summer meal programs, and local unemployment rates.